Undercliffe, New South Wales: 19th Century

-The area was initially recognized as Undercliffe Estate during the 1840s via land grant due to the presence of one or more permanent dwellings.
+The area was initially recognised as Undercliffe Estate during the 1840s via land grant due to the presence of one or more permanent dwellings.
 The name is derived from the presence of a prominent outcrop of Sydney sandstone which forms the bedrock of the greater Sydney area.
 The quarrying of this sandstone between Wolli Creek and Cooks River provided the first local industry as well as material for the production of additional homes.

 A notable landowner during this era was East India Company Judge James Donnithorne (1773-1852).
-Donnithorne owned shares in the Undercliffe Estate, which upon his death, were passed to his daughter Eliza Emily (1826-1886), a recluse who leased out the land until her death.
+Donnithorne owned shares in the Undercliffe Estate, which upon his death, were passed to his daughter Eliza Emily Donnithorne (1821-1886), a recluse who leased out the land until her death.
 It was then sold and eventually subdivided for housing.

 A wooden bridge was built across the Cooks River in 1836 to carry the Illawarra Road across the river.
 It was known as Tompsons Bridge, after Mr. P. A. Tompson's father who purchased the Bexley Estate from James Chandler.
 The bridge was washed away several times during floods.
 Unwin had bought his property from Arthur Martin in 1840 and built a large home known as Wanstead, named after a village in Essex, England.
 Unwins Bridge, Unwins Bridge Road, Wanstead Avenue, and Wanstead Avenue Reserve commemorate these names.